Public lectures “Exploring the Hidden Universe” at AstroCeNT

 Her Excellency the Right Honourable Julie Payette, Governor General of Canada, will pay a visit to the...

 A special session devoted to AstroCeNT was held on the second day of the 4th biennial...

 4th biennial conference of Particle Astrophysics in Poland

 The 4th biennial conference of...

 A 2015 Nobel Prize in Physics, Prof. Art McDonald will visit Astrocent.
 Our distinguished guest will...

 Professor Stavros Katsanevas, the director of the European Gravitational Organization (EGO), based in Pisa, Italy, is coming...

-SNOLAB Director Dr. Nigel Smith to visit Astrocent in May 2019
+The director of SNOLAB, Dr. Nigel Smith is going to visit Astrocent in late May.
+He...

 The president of INFN (Instituto Nazionale di Fisica Nucleare), Professor Ferroni is going to visit Astrocent in...